raganwald-deprecated/homoiconic/2012/09/precondition-and-postcondition.md

 Today we're going to look at two more useful [method combinators].
 Quick recap: A method combinator takes a function you write and turns it into a function that modifies a method's behaviour.
 For example, the before combinator takes your function and runs it before a method.
 Method combinators are great because they allow you to extract cross-cutting concerns like initialization, error checking, logging, firing events, and so forth from your core model code.

-Back to this post.Before we get into precondition, postcondition, and how useful they are from a practitioner's viewpoint, we're going to look at how they're implemented.
+Back to this post.
+Almost!
+Before we get into precondition, postcondition, and how useful they are from a practitioner's viewpoint, we're going to look at how they're implemented.
 Precondition looks like this in CoffeeScript:

 [method combinators]: https://github.com/raganwald/method-combinators